-Introducing open textbooks for your class:
+Introducing open textbooks and open course materials for your class

 - Choose a textbook that matches your course – check the B.C.
 Open Textbook Collection.
 Course Materials for Educators provides open material for online courses.